keyhan/jBSBE/README.md

 Following Sections show how easy you can use the library to setup an ISO Message, ready tp be sent on a socket.

 ### @nnotation Feature
 First thing you need is the message body itself.
-The @Iso8583 tells us that following pojo represents an ISO Message (0x200), the @AutoStan annotation makes use of the j8583 SimpleTraceGenerator to automatically set the stan.
+The @Iso8583 tells us that following pojo represents an ISO Message of type (0x200), the @AutoStan annotation makes use of the j8583 SimpleTraceGenerator to automatically set the stan.
 Message fields are set by help from the template set [Next Step](#creating-iso8583-template).
 ```java
 @Iso8583(type=0x200)
 @AutoStan